mongodb/motor/doc/tutorial-asyncio.rst

 Creating a Client
 -----------------
-You typically create a single instance of either `AsyncIOMotorClient` or `AsyncIOMotorReplicaSetClient` at the time your application starts up.
-(See `high availability and PyMongo`_ for an introduction to MongoDB replica sets and how PyMongo connects to them.)
+You typically create a single instance of `AsyncIOMotorClient` at the time your application starts up.

 .. doctest:: before-inserting-2000-docs